 “This is critical for the longevity and safety of a lithium-ion battery,” Dr. Steinmetz said.
 “If the metal content is too high, you destroy the life of the battery and might create the risk of uncontrollable thermal runaway reactions.
 By using acetylene gas as a feedstock, we create a material with high purity and low metal concentrations, typically below five parts per million.”

-Orion’s History
+Orion’s history

 Orion’s corporate lineage stretches back more than 160 years to Germany, where the company has the longest-operating carbon black plant.
 The company has been supplying battery makers across the world for over a century.
 The car industry has long been one of Orion’s biggest customers, and about 75% of the company’s produced volume ends up in automotive applications.